cuba-platform/dashboard-addon/README.md

 ### 4.2.1.
 Dashboard Fields <a name='dashboard-fields'></a>

 The following fields are available to set:
-- *Title* -  name of the dashboard;
+- *Title* - a name of the dashboard;
-- *Code* - unique identifier for a more convenient search in a database;
+- *Code* - a unique identifier for a more convenient search in a database;
-- *Refresh period (sec)* - time period in seconds for refresh a dashboard UI;
+- *Refresh period (sec)* - a time period in seconds for refresh a dashboard UI;
-- *Assistant bean name* - optional reference to a Spring bean class that should be used for customizing the dashboard (assistance bean must have `prototype` bean scope).
+- *Assistant bean name* - an optional reference to a Spring bean class that should be used for customizing the dashboard (assistance bean must have `prototype` bean scope).
-- *Group* - dashboard group;
+- *Group* - a dashboard group;
-- *Available for all users* - flag which defines the user access to the dashboard.
+- *Available for all users* - a flag which defines the user access to the dashboard.
 If set to `false`, then only the user who created the dashboard can view and edit it.
 Otherwise, all users can view and edit the dashboard.

 ### 4.2.2.
 Dashboard Parameters <a name='dashboards-parameters'></a>